 Understanding the Basics of Marketing is a sure way of becoming a great marketer.
 With the basics well grasped, marketers are better able to make quality decisions and thus make a lot from their marketing.
 Often the academia doesn't devote much time on making students understand the basics.
 This piece therefore intends to achieve that purpose.

-Marketing is typically seen as the task of creating, promoting and delivering goods and services to consumers and businesses.
+What is Marketing: Marketing is typically seen as the task of creating, promoting and delivering goods and services to consumers and businesses.
 Marketers are skilled in stimulating demand for a company's products, but this is too limited a view of the tasks marketers perform.
 Just as production and logistics professionals are responsible for supply management, marketers are responsible for demand management.
 Marketing managers seek to influence the level, timing and composition of demand to meet the organization's objectives.

-1. Negative Demand: A major part of the market dislikes the product and may even pay a price to avoid it.
+Types of Demand 1.
+Negative Demand: A major part of the market dislikes the product and may even pay a price to avoid it.
 E.g vaccinations, dental work, gall bladder operations etc. The marketing task is to analyze why the market dislikes the product and whether a marketing programme consisting of product redesign, lower prices and more positive promotion can change beliefs and attitudes.

 2. No Demand: Target customers may be unaware of or uninterested in the product.
 E.g Farmers may not be interested in new farming methods and university students may not be interested in foreign language courses.
 The marketing task is to find ways to connect the benefits of the products with people's natural needs and interests.

 3. Latent Demand: Consumers may share a strong need that cannot be satisfied by any existing product.
 E.g a strong demand for harmless cigarettes and more safer neighbourhoods.
 The marketing task is to measure the size of potential market and develop goods and services to satisfy the demand.